 ‘Sounds like a classic pyramid scheme!’
 I hear you say.

-Nay, don't be so foolish.
+Nay, don’t be so foolish.
 This is a Multi Level Marketing scheme.
-Completely and utterly different to the illegal and ridiculously unsustainable Pyramid, because there are PRODUCTS to sell (a more cynical person than I might call this a 'legal loophole'), the Multi Level Marketing scheme is making millionaires around the world out of ordinary women like you or I.
+Completely and utterly different to the illegal and ridiculously unsustainable Pyramid, because there are PRODUCTS to sell (a more cynical person than I might call this a ‘legal loophole’), the Multi Level Marketing (or MLM) scheme is making millionaires around the world out of ordinary women like you or I.

 Well mainly because there are a lot of women who really don’t want to have to go back to working away from their babies full time and whose workplaces won’t accommodate them.
 They desperately reach out for something that might mean they don’t have to miss out on their child or children growing up.

 It is a sad indictment of modern society that a mother (or indeed, father) who wants to be a stay at home parent cannot do so, that an average household can no longer exist on one wage, and we have somehow been persuaded that this is A Good Thing.
 If I had the answer to this conundrum it would make an excellent ending to this blog post.
-But whatever the answer is, it isn't Forever bloody Living.